OpenZeppelin/openzeppelin-upgrades-migration-example/README.md

 ```

 > Notice that the previous name had a variable name (the `x`'s indicating the timestamp at which `ganache-cli` was run) while the new one has a fixed `1337`, corresponding to ganache's `chainId` value.

-And from now on, use `localhost` instead of `rinkeby` in every step of [the guide](https://www.notion.so/write-migration-guide-16a0237047f64cb8b236e8d18e64e5d4) that specifies a network.